readthedocs/readthedocs.org/docs/issue-labels.rst

 *Community Effort*
     Tickets with this label are valid issues that the core team thinks are worth to fix or implement in the future.
-However the core team's resources are too scares to address these issues.
+However the core team's resources are too scarce to address these issues.
 Tickets marked with this label are issues that the core team will **not** work on, but contributions from the community are very welcome.